iivanoo/covid-apps-observer/data/data_us/reports/resources/org.intermountainhealthcare.android.connectcare___12.0.19.010_02/report.md

 > Intermountain Healthcare is awesome.<br> :date: __2021-03-11 22:46:59__

 > The absolute best doctors visit I have ever had.
 Easy to set up, easy to schedule, easy to chat and explain my symptoms.
 Instead of the minimum 1 Hr.
 Round trip (realistically 2 Hr.)
 To the office to be told the same thing from login to logout was 12 minutes!
 You do not have to be tech savvy to use this it walks you right through the steps and don't worry if you don't have a computer or laptop you can use your smart phone .
 Rest assured it's an absolute delightful experience.<br> :date: __2021-02-18 23:30:56__

-> So Easy, Helpful and I felt comfortable.
-Loved the physican I was able to pick.
-Helped me, understood, professional and friendly.
-Took the time to really look at my records and ask questions.
-Perfect all around.
-I highly recommend.<br> :date: __2021-02-16 00:38:58__